lundeen-bryan/EZLogger_SLN/.notes/DueDates1370 Workflow.md

 The `DueDates1370View` is a WPF UserControl embedded inside a WinForms host (`DueDates1370Host.vb`).
 It is used to:

 - Display the **Commitment date** from the Word document's custom properties
-- Allow the analyst to calculate and log due dates relevant to Welfare & Institutions Code §1370 reports
+- Allow the analyst to calculate and log due dates relevant to California Penal Code §1370 reports
 - Write back calculated values (e.g., Days Since Due) to Word document properties

 ---